Season of the Witch (2011 film): Critical response

 Season of the Witch received mostly negative reviews.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 11%, based on 125 reviews, with an average rating of 3.80/10.
 The site's consensus reads, "Slow, cheap-looking, and dull, Season of the Witch fails even as unintentional comedy".
 Metacritic assigned the film a weighted average score of 28 out of 100, based on 27 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Associated Press film critic Christy Lemire called Season of the Witch "a supernatural action thriller that's never actually thrilling" and added that "the scenery is drab, the battles are interchangeable, and no one seems particularly interested in being here".
-According to the Los Angeles Times, critics said that Cage was the primary reason that "this swords-and-sorcery romp is a collosal [sic] waste of time".
+According to the Los Angeles Times, critics said that Cage was the primary reason that "this swords-and-sorcery romp is a colossal waste of time".

 Andrew Barker of Variety said Season of the Witch was "both overblown and undercooked" and thought the film would have been more fun if it had a sense of humor.
 He called the film "too inert for midnight-movie schadenfreudists, and not nearly competent enough for even the most forgiving of fantasy fans".
 Of the film's production value, he said, "Witch's photography, costumes and production design are of good quality; editing, scoring and visual effects are most decidedly not".
 Tom Huddleston of Time Out London wrote, "Despite its admirably straight face, Season of the Witch is a silly romp through Pythonesque medieval cliché and knockabout Hammer horror with a dash of cut-price Tolkien chucked in to keep things moving".
 Huddleston criticized Cage's performance but praised Perlman's.
-The critic concluded, "'Season of the Witch' is not for everyone: it’s creaky, predictable and frequently idiotic.
+The critic concluded, "'Season of the Witch' is not for everyone: it's creaky, predictable and frequently idiotic.
 But for a tipsy Saturday night, this should tick all the right boxes".

 Writing for The Observer, Mark Kermode described it as "like a cross between Michael Reeves's brilliant Witchfinder General and Renny Harlin's abysmal Exorcist: The Beginning, with a fair (if unintentional) sprinkling of Monty Python and the Holy Grail thrown in for good measure...
 It's all utter balderdash from start to finish, with everyone sporting terrible period haircuts, and characters appearing and disappearing in a manner which suggests that the editors' minds were on other things; namely, the big finale which is, sadly, a bit rubbish".
 Salon's Andrew O'Hehir thought the film "resembles a Hollywood-by-way-of-Hungary remake of Ingmar Bergman's The Seventh Seal filtered through the B-movie aesthetic of, say, Roger Corman".
 O'Hehir wrote, "Season of the Witch is an unremitting schlockfest, full of blood and filth, bloated, purulent corpses, ghastly one-eyed witches and undead monks.
 If there were more such Corman-esque thrills and chills, and a whole bunch less ponderous Bergman references, we'd all be better off".